 Variables:

-• CRL is the Crown Rump Length
+• CRL is the Crown Rump Length (typically measured by ultrasound; in mm for the formula)

 What is a Crown Rump Length?

-How to Calculate Crown Rump Length?
+How to Measure Crown Rump Length (CRL)?

 Example Problem: